Last Updated: March 6, 2019

 2.1 Who are “you”?

-You opened an account using the Roost Mobile App or using an Insurance company’s mobile app, which you downloaded on your smartphone.
+You opened an account using the Roost mobile app or using an insurance company’s white-label Roost app, which you downloaded on your smartphone.
 But you have not installed a Roost device yet.

 Roost Registered User

-You opened an account using the Roost Mobile App or using an Insurance company’s mobile app, which you downloaded on your smartphone.
+You opened an account using the Roost mobile app or using an insurance company’s white-label Roost app, which you downloaded on your smartphone.
 You have also installed one or more Roost devices using your smartphone and a Wi-Fi network you own or control.

 You are visiting one of our websites because you are curious about Roost.

 A Roost Registered User has referred you to Roost to use the Roost Services.

 2.2 Information we collect about you